Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-03-20-install-sklearn.md

 category: Install
 ---

-Sklearn is an open source Python library that implements a range of machine learning, preprocessing, cross-validation and visualization algorithms.
+Sklearn is an **open source Python library** that implements a range of **machine learning**, preprocessing, cross-validation and visualization algorithms.
 To analyze data with machine learning, sklearn is often used to approach.
 Although I already have experience installing sklearn library on Windows, this time I encountered problems installing on my new computer.

 <!--more-->